Paul Stuart: Retail locations

 In the fall of 2008, Paul Stuart relocated its Chicago store from the John Hancock Center on Michigan Avenue to Oak Street.
 In the spring of 2011, Paul Stuart opened a second Chicago location in The Loop, at the corner of LaSalle Street and Adams Street in the historic Continental and Commercial National Bank building designed by Daniel Burnham, currently anchored by JW Marriott Hotels.
 Both Chicago stores were broken into and looted during the George Floyd protests in Chicago, and the Loop store in the JW Marriott was permanently closed.

 In 2024 the Oak Street store was relocated to a 5,250 sq ft space spanning two floors at 822 North Michigan Avenue in front of Chicago Water Tower, and opposite its original Hancock Tower location from decades prior.

 The store in Washington, D.C. opened in spring 2015 in CityCenterDC.

-Paul Stuart shoes and boots are sold at Bloomingdales and Saks Fifth Avenue.
+Paul Stuart shoes and boots were sold at Bloomingdales and Saks Fifth Avenue.

 On 1 September 2020, Paul Stuart opened a 846 ft^{2} popup store in New York City at 505 Broome Street which focused on the brand's CustomLab entry-level made-to-measure tailored clothing.

 On July 1, 2020 the brand opened a shop in Southampton.

 The Tokyo flagship store is located in Kita-Aoyama near Gaiemmae Station of the Ginza Line; the flagship store was previously located in Jingūmae on Omotesandō.

-Paul Stuart is sold nationwide at Japanese department stores including Daimaru, Keiō, Keisei, Isetan, Matsuya, Matsuzakaya, Mitsukoshi, Seibu, Sōgo, Takashimaya, Tōbu, Tōkyū, and others.
+In Japan, Paul Stuart is sold at 80 shop-in-shop locations and nearly 500 corners in Japanese department stores including Daimaru, Keiō, Keisei, Isetan, Matsuya, Matsuzakaya, Mitsukoshi, Seibu, Sōgo, Takashimaya, Tōbu, Tōkyū, and others.